Last Updated on October 12, 2023

 Bisphenol A (BPA), is an industrial chemical that has been used to make certain plastics and resins since the 1950s.

 The Environmental Protection Agency (EPA) notes that BPA can imitate the body’s hormones and interfere with the production of, response to, or action of natural hormones.

-BPA is often found in many old-school tampon applicators, so it’s important to look for organic tampons without applicators, or BPA-free applicators.
+BPA is often found in many old-school tampon applicators, so it’s important to look for organic tampons either without applicators or with BPA-free applicators.

 what is the healthiest tampon to use?

 The healthiest tampon to use is one made from organic cotton.
 These are made without pesticides, fragrances, dioxins, or any other unnecessary harsh chemicals.